 By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item nos.
-17 through 27 inclusive.
+17 through 27 inclusive as listed below.
 The recommendations were individually discussed but acted upon at one time.

-Approve Requests for Operating and Capital Appropriations Fiscal Year 2020

-(17) Requests for incremental operating funds and for new capital appropriations for the University of Illinois system for the fiscal year commencing July 1, 2019, are presented for action by the Board of Trustees.
+Approve Requests for Operating and Capital Appropriations Fiscal Year 2020 appropriations for the University of Illinois system for the fiscal year commencing July 1, 2019, are presented for action by the Board of Trustees.
 Following Board approval, these requests will be submitted to the Illinois Board of Higher Education for review.
-The accompanying tables summarize the major elements of each request, and the document Fiscal Year 2020 Budget Request for Operating and Capital Funds (on file with the secretary) provides detailed descriptions of each program and project included in the request.
+The accompanying tables summarize the major elements of each request, and the document "Fiscal Year 2020 Budget Requests for Operating and Capital Funds" (on file with the secretary) provides detailed descriptions of each program and project included in the request.